atan009/vimrc/README.md

 ###Plugin #8 - Gundo:
 ---------------------
-In vim, all the changes you make to your file are save as a tree.
-Gundo is a plugin that graph your vim undo tree for you so you can easily see the differences between the changes you made and jump back to any old version.
+In vim, all the changes you make to your file are saved as a tree.
+Gundo is a plugin that graphs your vim into an undo tree for you so you can easily see the differences between the changes you made and jump back to any old version.

 To use Gundo, first you have to add a mapping to your .vimrc file.
 Here we use `<F5>` as example.